 WR Geronimo Allison

 Allison is my only breakout pick on an offense that is full of veterans.
 I knew Allison had the size and hands to be an NFL wideout, but he showed tremendous ability as a route runner when activated from the Practice Squad last season.
 His continued development will give Aaron Rodgers a legitimate 4th WR and another red zone threat.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig